Call us: 01444 237070

 Drive

 Continuous high-speed drive is a good choice as this allows you to take a rapid sequence of shots.
-Watch out for your camera’s buffer though and if the buffer is filling too quickly, just drop the frame rate down a bit and this will help.
-Using the fastest possible memory card and turning off anything that will affect frame rate will also help (things like D-lighting, Lens optimiser, auto-distortion control etc).
-Many cameras will handle much better using a battery grip and in some cases the battery grip will also boost performance and drive speed (Fujifilm grips and Nikon MB-D18 for the D850 for instance).
+Watch out for your camera’s buffer though, and if the buffer is filling too quickly, just drop the frame rate down a bit and this will help.
+Using the fastest possible memory card and turning off additional tools that will affect the frame rate will also help.
+Many cameras will handle much better using a battery grip, and in some cases, the battery grip will also boost performance and drive speed.

 Nikon D850